tardate/LittleCodingKata/ruby/odd-sum-epic/README.md

 So:

-* ChatGPT implemented the algorithm in line with teh words of the requirements
+* ChatGPT implemented the algorithm in line with the words of the requirements
 * Given this understanding, it generates a correct results
 * It ignored the contradictory example
 * And even told me that the algorithm would generate the results as given in the example (which is incorrect)